osegbotonie/enterprise-m365-administration-lab/docs/09-conditional-access-architecture.md

 CA-005-Risk-Based-Access
 ```

-A consistent naming convention makes it easier for administrators to identify the purpose of a policy during administration, troubleshooting, and security investigations.
+The naming convention should make the purpose of the policy clear to an administrator reviewing the environment.

+A consistent naming convention also improves:

+* Troubleshooting.
+* Change management.
+* Security investigations.
+* Documentation.
+* Policy reviews.

 ---

-# 12. Policy Documentation Requirements
+## 12. Conditional Access Policy Documentation

-Each Conditional Access policy should be documented.
+Each policy should be documented sufficiently for another administrator to understand its purpose and operation.

-The documentation should include:
+Documentation should include:

 * Policy name.
-* Business objective.
+* Business and security objective.
 * Users and groups included.
 * Users and groups excluded.
-* Cloud applications covered.
+* Target cloud applications.
 * Conditions.
 * Grant controls.
 * Session controls.